tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LP-01-Ins_Welcome.md

 ### 1. Instructor Do: Welcome Class (5 mins)

 Welcome students back to class and explain that today is the start of the NLP unit.
-We'll talk about what NLP is and how it's used in finance in just a little bit, but first pose the following question: when was the last time that a student made a decision - could be financial, career, or purchase - based on what they read in a news story?
+We'll talk about what NLP is and how it's used in finance in just a little bit, but first pose the following question.

+* When was the last time that a student made a decision - could be financial, career, or purchase - based on what they read in a news story?
 What about the story made them want to make that decision?

+    **Sample Answer**: I bought 10 shares of TSLA because of a news article about sales of the Model 3.
+The tone of the story - optimistic - as well as the specific numbers they cited made me bullish about the company.

 Take a few answers from volunteers (or call on a couple of students).